ItaloRFeitosa/stock-quotation-service/README.md

 - API Service - `http://localhost:3001/v1/docs`
 - Stock Service - `http://localhost:3002/docs`

-Besides that, I made a Postman’s collection with all the endpoints available, more about that in the directory `./docs/postman`
+Besides that, I made a Postman’s collection with all the endpoints available, you can find them in the directory `./docs/postman`.

 # How to run tests